How Much Does It Cost to Repair a Boat Dock?

 Damaged foundation | $750 – $3,000 | $1,875 |

 There are several common problems and associated repair services common to docks.
-Take a look at some of the most common repair services and their average cost for a standard 400-square-foot dock.
+Consider some of the most common repair services and their average cost for a standard 400-square-foot dock.

 Repair Service | Cost Range (including labor) | Average Cost (including labor) |